vlad-bezden/websockets/README.md

 ```
 gulp
 ```
 it will open app in a default browser.
-Open another browser window and open
+Open another browser window and enter in url address
 ```
 localhost:8000
 ```